 This class covers everything in the name and products made using these “fancy” materials.
 Artificial flowers are an excellent example of a product that fits this trademark class.

-Linoleum, rugs, carpets, and other material used as a floor covering will likely go here.
+Linoleum, rugs, carpets, and other materials used as a floor coverings will likely go here.

 Any playthings and games go here, though this may not include items that require electrical components, such as video game consoles.
 This class also covers articles used for sports and gymnastics.